-Step 2: Transition to this lesson: In this class, we have learned about our human powers to think and to choose.
+Explain: In this class, we have learned about our human powers to think and to choose.
 We have learned that, when we make excellent choices, trying again when we fail, and when we show respect for human dignity, we can become heroes!
 Now we will look at specific kinds of choices that we need to make to achieve human excellence.

-Step 3: Establish the importance of making healthy decisions about the body.
+Step 2: Establish the importance of making healthy decisions about the body.